 For silicon, Altech have a supply MoU with Ferroglobe Innovation S.L.
 (Ferroglobe), a leading producer of high purity metallurgical silicon in Europe.
 The executed non-binding MoU details the relationship whereby Ferroglobe would supply silicon anode material to the battery material plant in Saxony.
 Ferroglobe is a leading producer of silicon metal with a proven ability to create new solutions and applications using state-of-the-art technology to drive innovation.
 It has technologies to produce high purity grade silicon and is specifically developing tailor made silicon powders for the anode of lithium-ion batteries.
 Only Ferroglobe supplied silicon has been used by Altech in test work conducted at its Perth research and development laboratory.

-By securing high quality graphite and silicon from these leading European based materials suppliers, transport emissions attributed to feedstock shipments are reduced, supplier production facilities have the potential to utilise the extensive green electricity market in Europe.
+By securing high quality silicon from these leading European based materials suppliers, transport emissions attributed to feedstock shipments are reduced, supplier production facilities have the potential to utilise the extensive green electricity market in Europe.
 Importantly, these suppliers will, like Altech, be governed by the same stringent European Union (EU) environmental regulations.
 Both companies have a strong corporate focus on sustainability and reducing the environmental impact of their operations.
 Finally, the selection of EU based feedstock suppliers is expected to reduce any potential future supply chain risks, when compared with non-European suppliers.